 *Depending on the data plan you use, mobile operator charges may apply.

 Before you start making video calls, you need to find your friends on Skype and add them to your contact list.
 When you've added your friends, it's easy to video call them.
-If you’re using Skype on an iPhone device running iOS 7, you’ll also need to allow Skype to use your microphone.

 The following questions and answers will help you get started making Skype video calls on your iPhone or iPod touch: